Automated-Amphibians/automated-amphibians.github.io/team/2023/build-log.md

 ---
 layout: content
 ---
+### Feb 6th Tue
+Fixed the intake.
+Wow!
+Thank you TheThriftyBot and Ryan.
+Blue stuff Put a cross brace in

 ### Feb 5th Mon
 Field drive is indeed working
-Tuned the intake only for it to die horribly
-Weighs in at roughly 75-80 lbs.
+Tuned the intake only for it to die horribly.
+Replacing with Weighs in at roughly 75-80 lbs.
 We can add 40 lbs.

 ### Feb 4th Sun